Children's museum: History

 By 1975, there were approximately 38 children's museums in the United States.
 An additional 80 institutions opened between 1976 and 1990, and more than 130 opened between 1990 and 2007.
 As of 2007, ACM estimated that there were approximately 80 children's museums in the planning phase.

 The children's museum concept has spread worldwide from the United States.
 Le Musée des Enfants in Brussels was started in 1978, inspired by Boston Children's Museum.
 The Boston museum also inspired the Museo Pambata in Manila, which opened in 1994.
 The Children's Museum of Caracas, Venezuela, became Latin America's first museum for children when it opened in 1982.
 The Children's Museum of Bogotá, Colombia, followed it in 1986.
 Eureka!
 The National Children's Museum in Halifax, England, established in 1992, claims the title of the United Kingdom's first hands-on children's museum.
-Austria's first museum for children was ZOOM Children’s Museum in Vienna, established in 1994.
+Austria's first museum for children was ZOOM Children's Museum in Vienna, established in 1994.
 Korea's first children's museum is the Samsung Children's Museum in Seoul, which opened in 1995 under the sponsorship of the Samsung Culture Foundation.
 India has seen rise in children's museums in recent years.
-The first children’s museum in Japan is KIDS PLAZA OSAKA which was established in 1997.
-There is a children’s Museum in the Canadian Museum of History.
-The Early Start Discovery Space in Wollongong, Australia opened in 2015 and was modelled on the US-styled children's museums.
+The first children's museum in Japan is KIDS PLAZA OSAKA which was established in 1997.
+There is a children's Museum in the Canadian Museum of History.
+The Early Start Discovery Space in Wollongong, Australia opened in 2015 and was modelled on the US-styled children's museums., OliOli Children's Museum in Dubai, United Arab Emirates opened in 2017, the first of its kind in the GCC region, and was modelled on the US-styled children's museums.